Acupuncture for Neuropathy Pain

 Western Medicine Treatment

 Most Western medical treatment centres around drug therapy by using antidepressants, anti-epileptics or if these fail opioids (can lead to dependence) in an attempt to control the pain.
 Treatment may also include increased awareness of the limbs involved to avoid injuries, better hygiene, correct foot ware, etc… Whilst these measures can be helpful, none of them address the key cause from a Chinese medicine perspective, although it may be a good idea for you to get scans to rule out herniated discs, tumours or other abnormalities.

 Chinese Medicine Treatment

 The reason for neuropathy according to Chinese medicine is poor blood flow and nutrient supply to the affected areas.
 This is in large part a neurological problem where the central brain is no longer doing its job.
-Chinese herbs increase the blood flow systemically and acupuncture reprograms the brain to do its job (that is to increase blood flow to the affected area which naturally delivers what is required to repair the area and reduce pain and symptoms).
+Acupuncture aims to improve blood flow to the affected area.

 What Should You Do Next?